 A watershed is an area of land that contains streams and rivers that all drain into a single body of water, such as a lake or the ocean.
-Watersheds can be big or small, but they all have high points like ridges and mountains that capture water, store it, and eventually release it downhill.
+Watersheds can be big or small, but they all have high points like ridges or mountains that capture water, store it, and eventually release it downhill.
 Many of our actions impact watersheds, and as the rivers and streams flow downstream through communities, much of the pollution and contaminants that these rivers and streams are carrying wind up in our ocean.

-We combat plastic pollution through campaigns targeting single-use plastics, movements that get to the root cause of plastic pollution, and scientific studies that assess the extent of microplastics in our waterways.
-We push for individual and collective change and are fighting back against the petrochemical industry’s aim to build 325 new refineries and have 35% more plastic in commerce by 2035.
+We combat plastic pollution through campaigns targeting single-use plastics, working collectively with coalitions and as part of larger movements to get to the root cause of plastic pollution, scientific studies that assess the extent of microplastics in our waterways, and legislative change at the state and federal levels.